 Travel and Tourism expenditures are calculated using the Travel Economic Impact Model (TEIM) which is a disaggregated model comprised of 16 travel categories, including: lodging, food, retail, public transportation, auto transportation, and amusement/recreation.
-Over the 10-year period shown in this graph, both the state and region have grown at very similar rates.
-Although tourist expenditures dropped in 2009, expenditures have risen to $2.9 billion in 2013, compared to $2 billion 10 years ago.
+In the NC East region tourism expenditures were $3.77 billion in 2018 and increased 4.98% to $3.95 billion in 2019.
+See Tourism expenditures in the millions by county below.

 Tourism and the opportunities that come with it are growing.

-Tourism is one of North Carolina's largest industries, with spending of approximately $16.8 billion in 2008 (source: Chris Cavanaugh, chairman of the North Carolina Travel and Tourism Board, writing in the Asheville Citizen-Times).
+Tourism is one of North Carolina's largest industries, with spending of approximately $25.3 billion in 2018 (NC Department of Commerce).
 A sizable portion of this spending is focused on the coastal resort areas in and around the region - and along the Interstate Highway corridors passing through the region.

 A steady increase in tourism and business-related travel in recent years has helped make the hospitality industry a major economic engine throughout the region.
 Tourists have discovered the unspoiled natural beauty and relative lack of congestion in the region's beach areas.